Actify

 Collaboration Activity

-Problem-solving together: escape rooms, hackathons, group projects.
+Problem-solving together: escape rooms, trivia, group projects.
 Small groups are where real collaboration happens because there's no bystander effect — every person's input matters and is noticed.

 Celebration Activity